NuGet/Insights/README.md

 When the deployment completes successfully, a "website URL" will be reporting in the console as part of a warm-up.
 You can use this to access the admin panel.
-The end of the output
+The end of the output looks like this:

 <pre>
 ...